Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

-Following \cite{Pelaez:2016tgi}, the majority of our partial-wave parameterizations in the inelastic region have been chosen to implement in a relatively simple way several resonances observed experimentally while providing a continuous match with their corresponding parameterization in the elastic regime.
-Note, however, that for the $D^{1/2}$ and $F^{1/2}$-waves data only exist in the inelastic region, and then we will just use and inelastic formalism throughout the whole energy region, which reduces to the elastic case below $K\eta$ threshold.

-In \cite{Pelaez:2016tgi} we tried different expressions, including polynomial fits and splines in powers of the the $\pi K$, $K\eta$ momenta, or the $s$ or $\sqrt{s}$ variables.
-However, we found that, once fit to data, such parameterizations tend to have rather small error bands near the elastic region and too big when the energy increases.
+Once we have decided from where we will allow our amplitudes to become inelastic, following \cite{Pelaez:2016tgi}, the majority of our partial-wave parameterizations in the inelastic region have been chosen to implement in a relatively simple way several resonances observed experimentally, while providing a continuous match with their corresponding parameterization in the elastic regime.
+Note, however, that for the $D^{1/2}$ and $F^{1/2}$-waves data only exist in the inelastic region, and thus we will use an inelastic formalism throughout the whole energy region, which reduces to the elastic case below $K\eta$ threshold.
+In \cite{Pelaez:2016tgi} we tried different expressions, including polynomial fits and splines in powers of the $\pi K$, $K\eta$ momenta, or the $s$ or $\sqrt{s}$ variables.
+However, we found that once fitted to data, the error bands of such parameterizations tend to be both rather small near the elastic region and too big at larger energies.
 This does not reproduce well the uncertainty observed by simple inspection of the data and leads to very large correlations.

-Actually, in \cite{Pelaez:2016tgi} we found, as others before us \cite{Buettiker:2003pp}, that this region is most efficiently described in terms of products of exponential or rational functions, as follows:
+As a matter of fact, in \cite{Pelaez:2016tgi} we found, as others before us \cite{Buettiker:2003pp}, that this region is most efficiently described in terms of products of exponential or rational functions, as follows:

 In this way it is far easier to implement resonant structures, usually overlapping, together with other background features, while yielding more uniform uncertainty bands throughout the whole fit region.
 In particular, complex exponentials will be used to describe a non-resonant background